merlot-education/organisations-orchestrator/README.md

 which handles all participant (organisation) related information as well as onboarding of new participants.

-Internally, this service wraps self-description communication with the [XFSC Federated Catalog](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service/-/tree/1.0.1?ref_type=tags) while also augmenting the self-description with some MERLOT-internal metadata such as organisation roles and parameters needed for a later data transfer.
+Internally, this service wraps self-description communication with the [XFSC Federated Catalog](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service/-/tree/1.0.1?ref_type=tags) and [XFSC Self-Description Wizard](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-api) while also augmenting the self-descriptions with some MERLOT-internal metadata such as organisation roles and parameters needed for a later data transfer.

 ## Development